Super Bowl 50’s Classic Rock Commercials

 Aerosmith, ‘Dream On’

-Steven Tyler’s spot for Skittles played off his occasionally motormouth persona and includes one of Aerosmith’s most popular songs.
-In the commercial, the budding country star ends up arguing with a rainbow-colored doppelganger who retorts, Ned Flanders-style, “You haven’t heard me sing didley-ding yet.”
+Steven Tyler’s spot for Skittles played off his persona as an occasional motormouth and includes one of Aerosmith’s most popular songs.
+In the commercial, the part-time country star ends up arguing with a rainbow-colored doppelganger who retorts, Ned Flanders-style, “You haven’t heard me sing didley-ding yet.”
 It’s only then that we learned just how difficult it is to nail “Dream On.”

 Ted Nugent, ‘Stranglehold’